Archive for the ‘Science’ Category

 “a.
 Neither masculine nor feminine in gender.

 “b.
-Neither active nor passive; intransitive,”and in the biological sense:
+Neither active nor passive; intransitive,”

 “a.
 Biology Having undeveloped or imperfectly developed sexual organs: the neuter caste in social insects.